 The Company has elected to be regulated as a BDC under the 1940 Act, as well as elected to be treated as a RIC under Subchapter M of the Code.
-As a RIC, the Company generally is not subject to corporate-level U.S. federal income taxes on any ordinary income or capital gains that it timely distributes to its stockholders as dividends for U.S. federal income tax purposes.
+As a RIC, the Company generally is not subject to corporate-level U.S. federal income taxes on any ordinary income or capital gains that it timely distributes as dividends for U.S. federal income tax purposes to its stockholders.
 To qualify to be treated as a RIC, the Company is required to meet certain source of income and asset diversification requirements, and to timely distribute dividends out of assets legally available for distributions to its stockholders of an amount generally equal to at least 90% of the sum of its net ordinary income and net short-term capital gains in excess of net long-term capital losses, if any (i.e., "investment company taxable income," determined without regard to any deduction for dividends paid), for each taxable year.
 The amount to be paid out as distributions to the Company's stockholders is determined by the Company's Board of Directors and is based on management's estimate of the fiscal year earnings.
 Based on that estimate, the Company intends to make the requisite distributions to its stockholders, which will generally relieve the Company from corporate-level U.S. federal income taxes.
 Although the Company currently intends to distribute its net capital gains (i.e., net long-term capital gains in excess of net short-term capital losses), if any, recognized in respect of each taxable year as dividends out of the Company's assets legally available for distribution, the Company in the future may decide to retain for investment and be subject to entity-level income tax on such net capital gains.
-Additionally, depending on the level of taxable income earned in a taxable year, the Company may choose to carry forward taxable income in excess of current year distributions into the next taxable income will be in excess of estimated current year distributions, the Company accrues excise tax, if any, on estimated current year annual taxable
+Additionally, depending on the level of taxable income earned in a taxable year, the Company may choose to carry forward taxable income in excess of current year distributions into the next taxable year and incur a 4% excise tax on such income, as required.
+To the extent that the Company determines that its estimated current year annual taxable income will be in excess of estimated current year distributions, the Company will accrue an excise tax, if any, on estimated excess taxable income as such excess taxable income is earned.

 The Company had aggregate distributions declared and paid to its shareholders for the year ended December 31, 2016 of \$5,144,149, or \$0.35 per share.
 The tax character of the distributions declared and paid represented \$4,798,829 from ordinary income, \$103,499 capital gains, and \$241,821 from tax return of capital.
 A portion of the distributions were reinvested in shares through the Company's dividend reinvestment plan.
-The Company did not declare or pay any distributions for each of the three months ended March 31, 2017 and 2016.
+During the three and six months ended June 30, 2017, the Company declared and paid distributions of \$3,744,698, or \$0.21 per share.
+The tax character of the distributions declared and paid represented \$3,606,521 from ordinary income and \$138,177 from capital gains.